 The master cylinder is the heart of your vehicle’s braking system.
-When you press your brake pedal, it distributes brake fluid through hydraulic lines to four wheels of your car.
+When you press your brake pedal, it distributes brake fluid through hydraulic lines to the four wheels of your car.
 Anytime a hydraulic braking component is replaced, air will get trapped in the master cylinder and that can cause a spongy pedal and reduce braking performance.

 The brake master cylinder is an important component of a vehicle.
 Brake master cylinders convert the force of the foot or fingers into hydraulic pressure.

-The master cylinder is a foot operated pump that forces fluid to the brake lines and wheel cylinders to stop a vehicle.
+The master cylinder is a foot-operated pump that forces fluid to the brake lines and wheel cylinders to stop a vehicle.

-As the driver presses the brake pedal, the push rod pushes the first rubber piston cup over the compensating port and consequently pressure builds up in the first brake circuit.
+As the driver presses the brake pedal, the push rod pushes the first rubber piston cup over the compensating port and consequently, pressure builds up in the first brake circuit.
 As a result, the second rubber piston cup is moved over the second compensating port and pressure builds up in the second brake circuit.